bcgov/data-stream/demo/README.md

 3) run "docker-compose -f docker-compose_2.yml up --build"

-* CTRL+C to stop all containers
+   - CTRL+C to stop all containers in the current window
-** run "docker-compose -f docker-compose_2.yml down" to stop all containers
+   - run "docker-compose -f docker-compose_2.yml down" to kill all containers

-## Production Setup
+### Production Setup
-1) if deploying using a docker-compose yml file (or just as a starting point), make sure to replicate and edit the same environment variables in your deployment setup.
+   If deploying using a docker-compose yml file (or just as a starting point), make sure to replicate and edit the same environment variables in your deployment setup.